Schoeneh/sharing-is-caring/README.md

 # Sharing is Caring
-A public collection of my small projects
+A public collection of some of my projects.

 ## Bots: Mastodon
 ### @sunofberlin